Hongsworth/MLCW1/README.md

 ## draw_tree()
 - _Parameters of the Function: `node`, `x`, `y`, `width`_
 - _Values Returned: N/A_

-takes in the start x and y value of the graph we draw to - intially set to 0 and the width - how wide we darw rhe tree check if we're at leaf and draw and return node is the current node were drawing but intially is set to root has helper functions

-TO DO: add some information here about the function
+- The `draw_tree(node, x, y, width)` functions works in conjunction to other helper functions:
+  - `draw_branch(attribute, value, x, y)`
+  - `draw_leaf(label, x, y)`
+  - `draw_line(x1, y1, x2, y2)`
+  - `draw_text(s, x, y)`
+- The `draw_tree(node, x, y, width)` works by drawing the tree onto a graph and therefore takes in the parameters:
+  - `x`, The x value where we begin to draw the tree.
+Intitally set this to 0.
+  - `y`, The y value where we begin to draw the tree.
+Intitally set this to 0.
+  - `width`, The width is how wide we want to draw the tree.
+  - `node`, The current node of the tree we are drawing.
+Intially set this to the root of the tree.
+- The way `draw_tree(node, x, y, width)` works is by traversing the tree and identifying the node we're at.
+It then calls the appropriate helper functions to draw the node.

 ## How to Run Our Code:
 To run our code: